Emt12/command-base/README.md

 # Command Base Project

 ## Overview
 The Command Base project is designed to demonstrate the use of a scheduler to manage tasks in an embedded environment.
-It utilizes the Arduino framework and is built for compatibility with ESP32 microcontrollers.
+It utilizes the Arduino(soon ESP-IDF) framework and is built for compatibility with ESP32 microcontrollers.

 ## Features
 - Initializes serial communication for debugging and monitoring.
 - Implements a scheduler to manage multiple commands.
 - Monitors heap memory usage to ensure efficient resource management.

+## Future Plans
+- Making it an additional library.
+- Add more WPILIB like functionalities.
+- Port it into ESP-DIF framework and getting rid of Arduino framework.

 ## File Structure
 ```